 Haji Ghamsharik approached Fury and told him that Al Qaeda fighters wanted to surrender.
 He said all they needed to end the siege was a 12-hour ceasefire to allow the fighters to climb down the mountains and turn in their weapons.
-Intercepted radio chatter seemed to confirm that the fighters had lost their resolve under the relentless bombing and wanted to give up, but Fury remained sussharik told Fury.
-"Why is that?" asked the dubious American officer.
+Intercepted radio chatter seemed to confirm that the fighters had lost their resolve under the relentless bombing and wanted to give up, but Fury remained suspicious.

-"This is the greatest day in the history of Afghanistan," Gham-
+"This is the greatest day in the history of Afghanistan," Ghamsharik told Fury.